-- Masters of Accounting students must have completed ACCT 33012 and 33010 (or equivalent)
+- Masters of Accounting students must have completed ACCT 33012 and 33010 (or equivalent, minimum grade of C)

 You may take the internship for credit.
 It is worth 3 academic credits (grade base is S/U).
 Students are required to register for ACCT 43092 (undergraduate) or ACCT 63092 (graduate) if they want to receive academic credit (after approval is received to register for the course).
 Only one internship experience is allowed for academic credit in each degree program.

 - Typically, your current full-time or part-time position with an employer does not qualify for accounting academic credit.
 However, if you current employer is willing to let you perform different accounting related duties/responsibilities, then it can be considered for accounting academic credit

 - The majority of the internships are in the spring semester; however, there are some that are in the summer and also the fall semester